Highway-Kebabbery/Job-Scraper/README.md

 6. Navigate to `Settings > Apps > Termux` and check Termux for battery-related settings and set them to "unrestricted," or otherwise to not be optimized for battery life.
 Do the same for Termux:API.
 7. Navigate to `Settings > Apps > three-dot menu > Special Access > All files access > FX` and enable access.
 8. In `Settings > Battery`, check `Background usage limits > Never auto sleeping apps` for any Termux related apps.
-    * As of Android 14, turning off battery optimization removes them from this list, but you should still check here to make sure there's no optimization happening.
+    * As of Android 14, turning off battery optimization removes them from this list, but you should still check here to make sure there is no optimization happening.

-### Configure FX File Explorer:
+#### Configure FX File Explorer:
 If you have trouble, you may optionally check out [this guide](https://imgur.com/a/NDkpeaz).
-The pictures aren't exact, but they're useful.
+The pictures are not exact, but they are useful.
 1. Open Termux and give it a second to install the bootstrap packages.
 You can exit the app afterwards.
 2. Open FX File Explorer.
 3. There may be a warning message at the bottom stating that FX needs access to read/write files etc. in order to function.
 Select `ENABLE ACCESS`.